spa-js/spa-js.github.io/pages/development/javascript.md

 ## Introduction

+> Just because JavaScript permits sloppy programming, it is not a license to exploit such poor practice.

 JavaScript is a powerful language, but care should be taken to write good clean code.
 Since JS is loosely typed, which enables variables to be easily coerced into different types.
-Its far too easy to inadvertantly convert a string to a number, or worse a NaN (Not a number!).
+Its far too easy to inadvertently convert a string to a number, or worse a NaN (Not a number!).

 ```
 	var s = "Hello World";